 Put just enough oil in the base of a frying pan to the coat the bottom of the pan well.
 Put the heat to medium and when the oil starts to shimmer I like to put the handle of a wooden spoon into the oil.
 If it starts to bubble then your oil is oil and ready to use.

-It takes about 2 minutes per side to cook.
+Fry the mashed potato mixture for about 2 minutes per side to cook.
 Once you have that nice golden brown you’ll want to flip.

 Repeat on the other side and then remove them to a paper towel-lined plate.
 Give the hot potato cakes a sprinkle of salt.